A Guide for Adult Carers in Scotland

 Many people look after someone else, but don’t see themselves as a carer; they just feel they are doing what anyone would do to support friends or family.

-If you support your partner, relative or friend, who needs help because they are ill or have a disability, then you are a carer.
-It doesn’t matter whether you live with them, how often you help them or how long you spend providing the help.
+It doesn’t matter whether you live with the person you care for, how often you help them or how long you spend providing the help.
+For example, you might:

 - live near a friend who has a disability and drop in every day to provide a meal and some company